ajdavis/emptysquare-hugo/emptysquare/content/joshin-sensei-year-end.md

 +++
 category = ['Zen', 'Photography'] date = '2017-01-16T15:22:37.704402'
-description = 'A teacher at the Village Zendo, during our retreat in Garrison, NY' draft = false enable_lightbox = true tag = []
+description = 'A teacher at the Village Zendo, during our retreat in Garrison, NY.' draft = false enable_lightbox = true tag = []